Answers to Your Questions

 When are the items due?

 A: Each Wish Tag has a due date written on it.
-We MUST receive the items on or before this date in order for the family to receive their gifts.
+We must receive the items on or before this date so the family can receive their gifts before the holiday.

 Do the items I provide need to be new?